tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 Dataset can be accessed via this link: https://www.kaggle.com/datasets/osmi/mental-health-in-tech-2016
 In case this dataset would be changed, I uploaded it on this github page (**folder "code" -> folder "dataset"**).

-The results of the entire work can be accessed via this link: https://drive.google.com/drive/folders/1iFWibCaSU_GtRCDSgglztju0zFtNrz-4?usp=sharing
+The results of the entire work are packed into .zip file and can be accessed via this link: https://drive.google.com/drive/folders/1iFWibCaSU_GtRCDSgglztju0zFtNrz-4?usp=sharing

 ## 2. Programm installation
 ### Requirements